As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 First, add the dirty opals into the tumbler, and then fill the tumbler with about 70% water.
 After the two days, you will have clean opals and muddy water.
 Tumling opals to clean sometimes helps to get some color out of the opals.

-Cleaning opals with denatured alcohol, also known as methylated spirits, and other chemicals is common, although it is not recommended for hydroplane opals since the solvent will be absorbed.
+Cleaning opals with denatured alcohol, also known as methylated spirits and other chemicals, is common, although hydroplane opals are not recommended since the solvent will be absorbed.

 TIP: Not sure how to clean your rocks before cutting and polishing?
 Check out the methods on how to clean rocks in the article below: